weiguangcui/DECAF/README.md

-# This is for our DECAF + DIFT seminar series site
+# This is for our DeCAF seminar series site

 ## Usage